 A professional spy should be able to disassemble and reload/refill his Echo 8 in the dark.
 That black box on top of the camera body is the waist-level finder.
 The viewfinder objective lens can now be clearly seen.

 To load film, a chrome plated cover is removed from the camera body.
 This image shows the two reloadable film cassettes.
 It was not necessary for a photographer to load their own film.
-Loaded cassettes could be purchased for 35 cents each, or 10 for 3.00 US dollars.
+Loaded cassettes could be purchased for 35 cents each, or 10 cassettes for $3.00.

 Now, how do I get this thing back together?